 Plates, at the hand of chef and MasterChef: The Professionals finalist John Calton, are designed to be unfussy, seasonal and to share.
 The menu changes every couple of weeks, with an emphasis on clean flavours – think sautéed lamb offal, peas, girolles, mint and baby gem, alongside smoked and seared local mackerel with cucumber, gooseberries and mustard.

 For the best pizza in Newcastle, pay a visit to Cal’s Own.
 After relocating from Heaton to Jesmond, they’ve refined their style, both pizza and interiors-wise, ditching an electric oven for a Stefano Ferrara wood-fired one and swapping chunky wooden chairs for school style seats and bright murals on the walls.
 Now serving traditional Neapolitan pizzas, the focus is firmly on the dough, tomatoes and cheese.
 Crisp and charred sourdough bases are topped with sweet San Marzon DOP tomato marinara sauce and DOP buffalo mozzarella from Campania.

 While the pizzas may be refined, the atmosphere is relaxed, with families, groups of friends and couples popping in to grab a takeaway on a Saturday night.

-With a herb garden at the back, and jars of jam made fresh, the focus is on seasonal food and a daily-changing menu built around fresh, local produce.
+The focus is on seasonal food and a daily-changing menu built around fresh, local produce.
 Think smoked mackerel pâté with house pickles, salad and toast, braised beef shin stew with pickled walnuts and slices of pear, and walnut cake with crème fraiche.